piktochart/no_merge/README.md

+# DEPRECATED

+Since Github already support this, we will be archiving this repo.

 ## No Merge

 This is a simple extension which disables the green merge button for pull requests on GitHub.
 It is not perfect, but it gets the job done.